archetype-themes/plugin-theme-component/docs/Creating-a-Collection.md

 # Create and enter its folder
 mkdir $collection && cd $collection

-# Create the node module and configure its nodeLinker param to be npm compatible
+# Create the node package and configure its nodeLinker param to be npm compatible
 yarn init -2
 yarn config set nodeLinker node-modules
 ```

-### Configuring your module
+### Node Package Configuration

 Next, you will need to edit your package.json.